What is neck pain?

 - Burning or tingling

 Sometimes other symptoms occur along with neck pain such as weakness in your arm or hand, or headaches.
 Pain can also spread to your back.

 Along with a complete medical history and physical exam, diagnostic procedures for neck pain may include:

 - Blood tests.
 These tests can help diagnose underlying inflammatory disease.

 - X-ray.
-A test which uses electromagnetic energy beams to make images of bones onto film.
+This is a test that uses electromagnetic energy beams to make images of bones onto film.

-- Magnetic resonance imaging (MRI).
-A procedure that uses large magnets and a computer to make detailed images of organs and structures within the body.
-MRI can often identify damage or disease of internal structures within our joints, or in a surrounding ligament or muscle.
+- MRI.
+This procedure uses large magnets and a computer to make detailed images of organs and structures within the body.
+MRI can often identify damage or disease of internal structures within our joints or in a surrounding ligament or muscle.

-- Computed tomography scan (also called a CT or CAT scan).
-An imaging procedure that uses X-rays and computer technology to make images of the body.
+- CT scan.
+This is an imaging procedure that uses X-rays and computer technology to make images of the body.
 A CT scan shows detailed images of any part of the body, including the bones, muscles, fat, and organs.
 CT scans are more detailed than general X-rays.